 The founder of The Validation Method (USA), Naomi Feil with Gladys Wilson (YouTube).

 The practitioner demonstrates their skills in observing, listening, pacing, exploring, matching voice tones, collaborating and facilitating.
-The person feels the practitioner's empathetic understanding creating the therapeutic relationship.
+The person feels the practitioner's empathetic understanding creating a therapeutic relationship.